EL Seed

-eL Seed is a French-Tunisian calligraphy artist whose work features in Arabic through graffiti.
+eL Seed (born 1981), is a French Tunisian calligraphy artist and muralist, whose work feature the Arabic language through graffiti (sometimes referred to as Calligraffiti).

 Early life and career

-Born to a Tunisian family in Paris, France in 1981, eL Seed grew up speaking only the Tunisian dialect, and did not learn to read or write standard Arabic until his teens, when he discovered an interest in his Tunisian roots.
+Born to a Tunisian family in Paris in 1981, eL Seed grew up speaking only the Tunisian dialect, and did not learn to read or write standard Arabic until his teens, when he discovered an interest in his Tunisian roots.